secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Branches.md

+### Introduction
 - As we have already seen, the branches in flow control include `if-else` and the `case` statements.
 We have already discussed the `if-else` statements in detail and know how this works.
 Now we will take a closer look at the case statements.

-## Case Statements
+### Case Statements
 - `Case` statements are also known as `switch-case` statements in other languages, such as C/C++ and C#.
-The main difference between `if-else` and `switch-case` is that `if-else` constructs allow us to check any boolean expression, while `switch-case` always compares only the variable with the exact value.
-Therefore, the same conditions as for `if-else`, such as "greater-than," are not allowed for `switch-case`.
-The syntax for the switch-case statements looks like this:
+- The main difference between `if-else` and `switch-case` is that `if-else` constructs allow us to check any boolean expression, while `switch-case` always compares only the variable with the exact value.
+- Therefore, the same conditions as for `if-else`, such as "greater-than," are not allowed for `switch-case`.

-- #### Syntax - Switch-Case
+### Syntax - Switch-Case
 ```bash
 case <expression> in
 	pattern_1 ) statements ;;